Skip to main content

 1. Log into Screeb and go to Engage section on the left menu.

-2. From the main menu, select Messages.
-This will take you to the messages overview page, where you can manage existing messages or create new ones.
+From here, you can manage existing messages or create new ones.

 Step 2: Create a New Message